-Eric has a great perspective on the issue, especially when it comes to driving innovation in large and conservative companies (which are arguably among the most challenging of landscapes when it comes to end user resistance).
+Eric has a great perspective on the issue, especially when it comes to driving innovation in large and conservative companies (which are arguably among the most challenging of landscapes when it comes to end-user resistance).
 When Eric joined Allstate 19 years ago as an actuarial pricing analyst, the company used analytics primarily to predict risk and inform rates.
-Now, nearly two decades later, Eric leads a team of more than 300 people, building data and analytics solutions to create millions of targeted digital media impressions, process tens of thousands of claims, produce tens of thousands of quotes and predict thousands of decision-making actions throughout every part of the organization, from products, sales, operations, marketing, and claims.
+Now, nearly two decades later, Eric leads a team of more than 300 people, building data and analytics solutions to create millions of targeted digital media impressions, process tens of thousands of claims, produce tens of thousands of quotes, and predict thousands of decision-making actions throughout every part of the organization, from products, sales, operations, marketing, and claims.

 How did Eric achieve his success?
 Join us at Rev 2 on Thursday, May 23 in New York to hear Eric speak.

 This year’s conference, which will be May 23-24 in New York, features more than 60 industry leaders sharing insights into the biggest challenges in data science today—from scaling models and building model-driven cultures to ensuring responsible AI, with sessions customized for both practitioners and leaders.
-You can see the full agenda here and don’t forget to use code CB_Rev200 for a discount when you register.